X Home Posts

 The scheme of white, green, violet (purple), and red (and also black) was first legislated in rubrics by Pope Pius V in 1570, but local customs persisted for a long time.
 It became popular outside the Roman Catholic Church during the last century.
 Blue was added for the season of Advent because it is an ancient liturgical colour and was chosen to distinguish Advent from the season of Lent, whose character is different.

 Above information is from the Canadian Church Calendar, when it was published jointly by The United Church of Canada and The Anglican Church of Canada.
 Creation Time, the time from the Sunday after Labour Day until Thanksgiving Sunday, is not a church season but a period when congregations celebrate that creation is an integral part of the Christian Year, as described at this United Church of Canada site.
+The Canadian Church Calendar also shows liturgical colours.
 Further information about liturgical colours can be found at the Vanderbilt Divinity School Library website and The Voice, published by the Christian Resource Institute.
 The table below shows a colour scheme for the different seasons, adapted from these sources.